trinanda/AQUR/README.md

 17. werkzeug.routing.BuildError | werkzeug.routing.BuildError: Could not build url for endpoint 'operator.operator_dashboard'.
 Did you mean 'operator.all_schedules' instead?
 18. autobackup to dropbox/google drive..?
 19. How we know if a student course or tuition has expired  ..?
-20. Kursus yang telah dibayar yang mana yang di ambil jadwal nya..?
-21. data dengan umur sekian
+20. data dengan umur sekian
-22. deploy to a VPS
+21. deploy to a VPS
-23. set a domain for the app
+22. set a domain for the app
-24. get current and last login user ip
+23. get current and last login user ip

 ##### TODO | 2 -
 1. batasi umur